Shopify/tapioca/README.md

 Command: `tapioca sync`

 This will sync the RBIs with the gems in the Gemfile and will add, update, and remove RBIs as necessary.

+### Generate the list of all unresolved constants

+Command: `tapioca todo`

+This will generate the file `sorbet/rbi/todo.rbi` defining all unresolved constants as empty modules.

 ### Flags